Safety & Security Resources

 Employee Assistance Program

-Find counseling services for staffers and faculty members through the Employee Assistance Program.
+Find counseling services for faculty and staff through the Employee Assistance Program.

 University Ombuds

-Free and voluntary confidential resource to listen to student, faculty, and staff concerns and identify solutions.
+University Ombuds provide a free and voluntary confidential resource to listen to student, faculty and staff concerns and identify solutions.

 Campus Resources and Programs